Ensure the cron daemon in running

 service crond enable

-The crontab -l (list) command can be used to view the entries in crontab.
-If the -u (user) option is not included, the current users cron table will be displayed.
+The crontab -l (list) command can be used to view the entries in your crontab.

 crontab -l